YSanchezAraujo/BayesSelectionRegressions/README.md

 # ARD-Regression
-small implementation of automatic relevance determination for linear regression.
+small implementation of automatic relevance determination for linear and logistic regression.
 Details are given at:

 [Sparse Bayesian Learning and the Relevance Vector Machine](https://www.jmlr.org/papers/volume1/tipping01a/tipping01a.pdf)